open-edge-insights/eii-azure-bridge/README.md

 75121173d4d8        ia_etcd:2.3         "./start_etcd.sh"   11 days ago         Up 2 seconds                            ia_etcd
 ```

-### Step 2 - Configuring EIS
+### Step 2 - Configuring EII

 This step should be done from your development system, and not the edge node you
-are deploying EIS onto.
+are deploying EII onto.
 The configuration you will do during this setup will
-allow your system to deploy EIS to your edge node.
+allow your system to deploy EII to your edge node.
 As noted earlier, for development
 and testing purposes this could be the same system as your targeted edge device,
 but this is not recommended in a production environment.

-To configure EIS, modify the `build/provision/config/eis_config.json` file.
+To configure EII, modify the `build/provision/config/eii_config.json` file.
 This
-should have been generated when the `build/eis_builder.py` script was executed
+should have been generated when the `build/eii_builder.py` script was executed
-when building/pushing the EIS containers to your ACR instance.
+when building/pushing the EII containers to your ACR instance.
 If it does not
-exist, run this script based on the instructions provided in the EIS README.
+exist, run this script based on the instructions provided in the EII README.

 Next, configure the `build/.env` file.
 You must make sure to modify the following
 values in the `.env` file:

-* `DOCKER_REGISTRY` - This should have been set when building/pushing the EIS
+* `DOCKER_REGISTRY` - This should have been set when building/pushing the EII
     containers to your ACR instance.
 Make sure it is set to the URL for your
     ACR instance.
 * `HOST_IP` - This must be the IP address of the edge node you are deploying